Consultation open

 Public toilets

-The public toilets and changing rooms which are currently on the south of the club building will undergo an upgrade at the cost of the Council.
+The public toilets and changing rooms which are currently on the south of the club building will undergo an upgrade.
+While the exterior building will be provided by the Club, the interior fit out will be at the cost of the Council.
 All other building work will be covered by the Club.

 Resource consent

 A coastal hazard assessment has been conducted for the proposed redevelopment.
-An adaptive management plan has been incorporated into the redevelopment consent and will guide hazard mitigation through the redevelopment design.
-The proposal is to proactively address flood hazards in both the short and long term, including dune enhancement.
+An adaptive management plan has been included to guide hazard mitigation through the redevelopment.

 View the proposed plans